-The early 90s saw not only a proliferation political parties but of newspapers, 1990 marked a significant increase in number of dailies in 1990 compared to 1989, then there was a continuous growth until 1996 when the highest number of dailies was reached (106), up from 100 in 1994, then down to 95 in 1998 (Ulmanu 2002).
-As the economic situation of the population deteriorated, the initial fervor of newspaper readership declined, newspaper circulation being in decline and television remaining the sole most important source of (political) information for the majority of the Romanians.
+The early 90s saw not only a proliferation of political parties but of newspapers.
+A significant increase in number of dailies took place in 1990 compared to 1989, then there was a continuous growth until 1996 when the highest number of dailies was reached (106), up from 100 in 1994, then down to 95 in 1998 (Ulmanu 2002).
+As the economic situation of the population deteriorated, the initial fervor of newspaper readership declinedand television remained the sole most important source of (political) information for the majority of Romanians.
 According to the data of the Public Opinion Barometer on average 65% of Romanian citizens tune in to television for their political information, only 7% relying primarily on newspapers.
-Television played a central role in the December 1989 revolution and the subsequent events, which rendered it a significant symbolic asset in the eyes of politicians of all orientations (Teodorescu 1996).
-Moreover, Romanian private broadcasting was among the first to emerge within the post-communist world, even preceding the early adoption of a media law in 1992 (Gross 2002); an alternative to the national public television channel was one of the demands of the anti-government demonstrations in the University Square in 1990 and throughout the early 90s.
+Moreover, television played a central role in the December 1989 revolution and the subsequent events, which rendered it a significant symbolic asset in the eyes of politicians of all orientations (Teodorescu 1996).
+Romanian private broadcasting was among the first to emerge within the post-communist world, even preceding the early adoption of a media law in 1992 (Gross 2002).
+An alternative to the national public television channel was one of the demands of the anti-government demonstrations in the University Square in 1990 and throughout the early 90s, yet only in 1995 private television has reached a potential (not actual) national coverage.

-The 1992 media law regulated both the granting of licenses for broadcasting and public broadcasting.
+The 1992 media law has regulated both the granting of licenses for broadcasting and public broadcasting.
 The National Council for the Audiovisual (CNA) is the licensing and regulatory agency.
 One of its eleven members is nominated by the President, and three each by the Senate, the Chamber of Deputies, and the Government.
 Their mandates are meant not to fully overlap with the period in office of the nominating institution and have different lengths.
-Although the members of the council must not be members of any political party, some were and even more had known strong partisanship and the balance of opposition and government supporters was hard to reach given the provisions regarding nomination.
-Numerous doubts were also formulated as regards the granting of licenses for programming not following legal content guidelines, to companies technically and financially unprepared and to extreme nationalist owners, a problem shared by other post-communist countries including Hungary (Gross 1997:79, Popescu and Tóka 2000).
-Moreover, over time, in Romania members of the license-granting agency had stakes in different broadcasting companies, which prevented them to judge correctly the merits of competing channels (IREX Media Sustainability Index 2001).
+Although the members of the council must not be members of any political party, some had been and even more had known strong partisanship; the balance of opposition and government supporters was hard to reach given the provisions regarding nomination.
+Numerous doubts were also formulated as regards granting of licenses for programming that did not comply with legal content guidelines, to companies technically and financially unprepared and to extreme nationalist owners, a problem shared by other post-communist countries including Hungary (Gross 1997:79, Popescu and Tóka 2000).
+Moreover, in Romania, over time, members of the license-granting agency had stakes in different broadcasting companies, which prevented them to judge correctly the merits of competing channels (IREX Media Sustainability Index 2001).